andrewjfreyer/jurabridge/README.md

 # Custom Preparations & Actions

+The output of the machine is actually quite misleading about the machine's capabilities.
+The Jura produces good enough shots as is.
+Take a loo the appearance of a single 40ml pull (default for Jura) is *very* similar to opacity of a double ristretto pull at 20 - 30ml per.

+<p align="center">
+  <img src="https://github.com/andrewjfreyer/jurabridge/raw/main/images/compare.png" alt="Compare Pulls"/>
+</p>

+At least for me, the expectation was set that "this is the best the Jura can do, and that's just fine."
+Here is a brew sequence I use for stronger, more traditionally extracted espresso.
+It  pulls two ristretto shots back to back, each at roughly 30ml.
+This results in a much more flavorful and properly extracted whole shot.
+A technique like this is viable and does not waste coffee, as each Jura grind operation only uses 7g of coffee, compared against the ~15g of a traditional espresso pull.

 Once accurate machine status information is pulled from the machine, any number of custom recipes or custom instruction sequences can be excuted, without needing to modify EEPROM or to orchestrate a valid sequence of `FN:` commands.
 This ensures that the machine excutes its own in-built sequences, and there's no risk of incidentally damaging the machine with custom instructions or custom brew sequences.

 Any number of different sequence customizations can be made to allow the machine to produce a wide variety of other drinks.
 As a trivial example, different settings may be appropriate for non-dairy cappuccino than dairy cappuccino, yet the machine only has one setting.

-### Double Ristretto Custom Recipe

-Here is a brew sequence I use for stronger, more traditionally extracted espresso.
-It  pulls two ristretto shots back to back, each at roughly 30ml.
-This results in a much more flavorful and properly extracted whole shot.
-A technique like this is viable and does not waste coffee, as each Jura grind operation only uses 7g of coffee, compared against the ~15g of a traditional espresso pull.

-It's actually quite deceptive because the Jura produces pretty good shots as is.
-For example, the appearance of a single 40ml pull (default for Jura) is *very* similar to opacity of a double ristretto pull at 20 - 30ml per.

-<p align="center">
-  <img src="https://github.com/andrewjfreyer/jurabridge/raw/main/images/compare.png" alt="Compare Pulls"/>
-</p>

-At least for me, the expectation was set that "this is the best the Jura can do, and that's just fine."

 Thankfully, that's not the case!
 The double pull ristretto has a much better taste profile to my preferences, and it can be automated by the following script provided as input to  `jurabridge`.
 Of course, this automation could be accomplished manually by pressing "espresso" twice in a sequence, and interupting the brew process at an appropriate time (difficult, as the display only shows a progress bar) after the machine is ready.